Equivariant Imaging: Learning Beyond the Range Space: Introduction

 \section{Introduction}

-Inverse problems are ubiquitous in computer vision and signal processing, appearing in multiple important applications such as super-resolution, image inpainting and computed tomography (CT).
-The goal in these problems consist of recovering a signal $x$ from measurements $y$, that is inverting the forward process
+Linear inverse problems are ubiquitous in computer vision and signal processing, appearing in multiple important applications such as super-resolution, image inpainting and computed tomography (CT).
+The goal in these problems consists of recovering a signal $x$ from measurements $y$, that is inverting the forward process

 which is generally a challenging task due to the ill-conditioned operator $A$ and noise $\epsilon$.
-In order to obtain a stable inversion, traditional model-based approaches reduce the set of plausible reconstructions $x$ using prior knowledge about the signals of interest (\egB sparsity).
+In order to obtain a stable inversion, traditional approaches have used linear reconstruction, \ieB $A^\dagger y$, where the estimate is restricted to the range space of $A^{\top}$, or model-based approaches that reduce the set of plausible reconstructions $x$ using prior information (\egB sparsity).
 Leveraging the powerful representation properties of deep neural networks, a different approach is taken by recent end-to-end learning solutions which learn the inverse mapping directly from samples $(x,y)$.
 However, all of these approaches require ground truth signals $x$ for learning the reconstruction function $x=f(y)$, which hinders their applicability in many real-world scenarios where ground truth signals are either impossible or expensive to obtain.
 This limitation raises the natural question: \emph{can we learn the reconstruction function without imposing strong priors and without knowing the ground-truth signals}?